Ubpa/UDRefl/doc/introduction_en_US.md

   ObjectView obj,
   Name method_name,
   void* result_buffer = nullptr,
-  std::span<const Type> argTypes = {},
+  ArgsView args = {},
-  ArgPtrBuffer argptr_buffer = nullptr,
   MethodFlag flag = MethodFlag::All,
   std::pmr::memory_resource* temp_args_rsrc = Mngr->GetTemporaryResource()) const;
 ```

-Where `argptrBuffer = void* const*`, the value is the address of the parameter pointer array;`methodFlag` is used to indicate the scope of the search function.
+Where `argptrBuffer = void* const*` consisting of a parameter pointer buffer and a type array.

-`BInvoke` searches for all functions of the same name for this class and its base class, and automatically converts arguments (parameter types automatically change and even constructs temporary objects, similar to C++).When temporary parameter objects are constructed, dynamic memory is allocated, and the `temp_args_rsrc` of this interface is used for this purpose.The default is to use a `std::pmr::synchronized_pool_resource`, which is locked.In the case of multiple threads, an unlocked memory_resource can be used per thread to increase efficiency.
+`BInvoke` searches for all functions of the same name for this class and its base class, and automatically converts arguments (parameter types automatically change and even constructs temporary objects, similar to C++).When temporary parameter objects are constructed, dynamic memory is allocated, and the `temp_args_rsrc` of this interface is used for this purpose.
+The default is to use a `std::pmr::synchronized_pool_resource`, which is locked.
+In the case of multiple threads, an unlocked memory_resource can be used per thread to increase efficiency.

 This interface is the most basic, hence the name **B**Invoke, where `B` means BASIC.